learninglab-dev/the-resources/data/work/podern-family/pod-report1.md

 ### This week, we have been focusing on finding our lives' journeys.

-isa i
+ia i
 oisri
 ***Juliana*** is learning 3D Modelling!
 She's familiarizing herself with the Blender interface

-Kathryn is
+Kathryn is ahrnsileia
-Kathryn]tsilesoisri
 ![Kat pic](https://files.slack.com/files-pri/T0HTW3H0V-FND87ATJ7/5d4b7209.jpg)
-Nicole is
+Nicole is planning out a pro
 Molly is
 Sri